chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

     W:sub:`ζ` = { (1, α:sub:`1`), (2, α:sub:`2`), ..., (Λ(ζ), α:sub:`Λ(ζ)`)}

 For each ordered Word (*i*, *α*:sub:`i`) ∈ W:sub:`ζ`, its String Length *l(*α*:sub:`i`)* must be greater 0 by the Empty Axiom W.2 and Definition 1.1.2.
 Therefore, since each Word contributes at least a String Length of 1, the sum of the lengths of the words in the sentence is greater than or equal to the number of words in the sentence. ∎

-Revised Definitions and Axiom

-Here are the revised definitions and axiom, incorporating your solution:

-Axiom S.3: The Non-Empty Character Axiom

-∀ ζ ∈ C:sub:L: ¬ ( ε ⊂:sub:s ζ )
-Definition 2.1.4: Delimiting Algorithm

-Initialization

-Let Ζ be the Character-level set representation of the Sentence ζ.
-Let W:sub:ζ = ∅ (the empty set).
-Let j = 0.
-Iteration

-Let a be the word that starts at index j + 1 in Ζ, represented as the set,

-A = { (1, 𝔞:sub:j+1), (2, 𝔞:sub:j+2), ..., (n, 𝔞:sub:j+n) }
-where n is the smallest integer such that one of the following conditions obtains,

-𝔞:sub:j+n+1 = σ (the next character is a delimiter) j+n+1 > l(ζ) (the algorithm has reached the end of the sentence) Add (j + 1, a) to the set W:sub:ζ.

-Increment j by the number n.

-Repeat Steps 1 - 4 in order until the Characters in ζ have been processed.

-Definition 2.1.5: Sentence Length

-Let ζ be a Sentence in C:sub:L. The Word Length of ζ, denoted by Λ(ζ), is equal to the number of Words in the Word-Level Representation W:sub:ζ of ζ.

 Setion II.II: Sentence Classes
 ------------------------------